MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow-new-upstream-release.md

 Example:

-    * [9dbde9e,bf8b7f7] New upstream release candidate
+    * [9dbde9e,bf8b7f7] Import new upstream release candidate X.Y-test-Z
       + [dc2bfeee] Have V07pcre fail if PCRE was enabled by configure (config.modules) but failed to load for any reason.
 (Closes: #909114)